forty-to/Hacking-Conversational-Search/README.md

 Hacking-Conversational-Search
 =============================

-A quick example on how to emulate Google's "conversational search" UI
+A quick example on how to emulate Google's "conversational search" UI.
+For more details, see the blog post http://blog.forty.to/?p=223